 Welcome to our CaringBridge website.
 We are using it to keep David's many family and friends updated in one place.

 David was in the ICU at this point and chemo was started within just a few hours.
 He responded very, very positively to the CHOP regimen.
 He is now being seen at MD Anderson Cancer Center in Houston as well as the stem cell team at OU/Stephenson's and the oncology team at Integris.
-David will have a Stem Cell Transplant in early April followed by participation in a 6 month clinical trial at MD Anderson in Houston.
+David received an autologous Stem Cell Transplant in OKC on April 12 and did FANTASTIC.
+He is about to begin an 18 month clinical trial at MD Anderson in Houston.